 HOME TO THE 8TH STOP ON TOUR, THE QUITO OPEN PRESENTADO POR DINERS CLUB.

-RUIZCELIA SOT: Muy contento estar aquí de nuevo en un campo que me gusta muchísimo.
+CELIA SOT: Muy contento estar aquí de nuevo en un campo que me gusta muchísimo.
 El campo esta muy bien este año.
 Ay un poco más rough este año pero los greens y el campo esta excelente como siempre.
 I’m very happy to be back at this course again.
 I like it a lot!
 The course is in great shape.
 A little more rough this year, but the greens and the course are in great condition like always.

 THIS PAR 71 COURSE, STRETCHES JUST OVER 7300 YARDS.
 AND AT JUST OVER 93-HUNDRED FEET ABOVE SEA LEVEL, THIS ELEVATED COURSE PRESENTS AN ADDITIONAL CHALLENGE FOR PLAYERS.